 Hold your horses spoke to the traditions of history making and the experience of everyday life.
 Makhacheva’s position isn’t nostalgic; instead she creates stories and even superheroes through a playful process of mixing, borrowing and assimilation.

 Often drawing from daily life in Dagestan and the Caucasus region of Russia, Makhacheva reflects on the day-to-day rituals, celebrations and instances of everyday heroism with a playful and humorous tone.

-Central to the exhibition will be Superhero Sighting Society, 2019 to be installed in The Tetley's atrium.
-Commissioned by KADIST Foundation, Paris, and supported by narrative projects, London, the work presents a cacophony of voices resonating within a mountain-scape, and recalling sightings of various superheroes.
-These are not the fantastic superheroes we see in films or comic books, but instead are figures that tackle daily injustices and the loss of small worlds, such as a bookstore disappearing, or a gallery shutting down.
+Central to the exhibition was Superhero Sighting Society (2019), installed in The Tetley’s atrium.
+Commissioned by KADIST Foundation, Paris, and supported by narrative projects, London, the work presented a cacophony of voices resonating within a mountain-scape, recalling sightings of various superheroes.
+These were not the fantastic superheroes we see in films or comic books, but figures that tackle daily injustices and the loss of small worlds, such as a bookstore disappearing, or a gallery shutting down.

-The exhibition will also feature ASMR (Autonomous Sensory Meridian Response) Spa, 2018, commissioned for Liverpool Biennial 2018.
-Visitors will be invited to book a 30 minute Sculptural Signature Facial conducted by a performer.
-Each treatment brings the subject into close proximity with the materiality of artworks through ingredients in the cosmetic products used, and poses the question of what it means to be a restorer, or to be restored.
+The exhibition also featured ASMR (Autonomous Sensory Meridian Response) Spa (2018), commissioned for Liverpool Biennial 2018.
+Visitors were invited to book a thirty-minute Sculptural signature facial conducted by a performer.
+Each treatment brought the subject into close proximity with the materiality of artworks through ingredients in the cosmetic products used, posing the question of what it means to be a restorer, or to be restored.

-The exhibition is presented in partnership with Liverpool Biennial and supported with National Lottery funding through Arts Council England's Strategic Touring fund.
+The exhibition was presented in partnership with Liverpool Biennial and supported with National Lottery funding through Arts Council England’s Strategic Touring fund.
 With thanks to narrative projects, London.